 My husband and I love cycling, watching movies, reading, playing board games, and doing anything that sounds fun.
 Our first two children were diagnosed with autism as toddlers, and that kind of took over our lives for a while…and is sort of still taking it over.
 We became completely engrossed in helping our boys learn everything they could.
 We had wonderful early intervention help in Maryland, and we learned early on that our house, our daily schedules, and our activities would all kind of be ruled by the almighty autism schedule.
 Though this is basically true for all children, right?
 It is apparent that the family we have become has been greatly influenced by our experiences in our early married years.

 Our 13 year old Jefferson is a totally typical teenager.
-Considering his early years as our more severe child on the autism spectrum, to us this is a miracle.
+Considering his early years as our child on the severe side of autism spectrum, to us this is a miracle.
 He mostly wants to play video games all day, but he’ll take time out to hang out with friends, bike around the neighborhood, read the millions of books he reads, and play the cello and piano.
 He gets his sarcastic humor from me, but everything else about him is a carbon copy of my husband.